emmby/Arduino-Log/README.md

 ### Initialisation

 The log library needs to be initialized with the log level of messages to show and the log output.
 The latter will often be the Serial interface.
-Optionally, you can indicate whether to show the log type (error, debug, etc) for each line.
+Optionally, you can indicate whether to show the log type (error, trace, etc) for each line.

 ```
 begin(int level, Print* logOutput, bool showLevel)